How to Travel With A Car Seat Base

 The highlighted link above delves a lot deeper into all the rules and the differences between using a car seat on an American based airline and on other airlines.

-In a very brief summary (although I do recommend reading the other post in full. which is covers car seat suggestions) if have an airline approved car seat and are flying on a USA or Canadian airline, then the airline is required to find you a suitable seat for you to fit your car seat.
+In a very brief summary (although I do recommend reading the other post in full, which also covers car seat suggestions), if you have an airline approved car seat AND are flying on a USA or Canadian airline, then the airline is required to find you a suitable seat for you to fit your car seat.

 The rules are very similar for airline approved car seats around the world.
 Stickers will look similar to those below in the image.
 The image includes an example of the EU approved car seats label, Australian car seat label, Canadian approved car seats and FAA approved car seat labels.